DOT post-accident drug testing becomes a requirement in the following situations:

 Before hiring a Commercial Driver's License (CDL) holder, employers must ensure they receive a harmful drug and alcohol test result.
 The FMCSA (Federal Motor Carrier Safety Administration) regulation §382.301 outlines this requirement.
 Must visit FMCSA Hours of Service Suspended topics.

 In addition, the FMCSA has put forth regulations in §382.303 for when post-accident tests should be administered for drivers who have been involved in crashes.
 A chart detailing these requirements can be found on the FMCSA website.
 What is DOT Clearinghouse Enforcement?
 Give us a call.

 CDL drivers must be randomly tested throughout the year, as per §382.305.
-If an employer employs only themselves as a driver and is not leased to a motor carrier, they are required to implement a random testing program of at least two covered employees in the random testing selection pool, with membership of a consortium (as specified in FMCSA §382.305 interpretation 11).
-Read about Texas DOT Number and USDOT Number.
+Suppose an employer employs only themselves as a driver and is not leased to a motor carrier.
+In that case, they must implement a random testing program of at least two covered employees in the random testing selection pool, with membership in a consortium (as specified in FMCSA §382.305 interpretation 11).
+Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 More FMCSA Regulations That Affect DOT Drug Testing Measures

 Also, employers must also train CDL driver supervisors to detect signs and symptoms of impairment from drugs or alcohol in their drivers, as per §382.603.
 Any drivers who appear to be under the influence can be promptly tested according to FMCSA regulation §382.307.
 Must visit the link.